AI Assisted analysis is here. Discover the latest updates! Check Now

 Getting into products: SKUs, categories, and margins

 It's only one part of the story when you look at transactions.
-Another layer is to get into the segmentation details of products and categories they are in.
+Another layer is to get into the user behavior segmentation details of products and categories they are in.
 The important part is to understand the margin waterfall and how it compounds.
 One thing is to sell the product at a specific price with a 70% discount, but you need to get the whole story.
 More or less, you should have the following waterfall logic: list price from your catalog, discounted price, deduct costs of shipping, costs of purchases, and ideally, you can blend the ads in.

 You will face two challenges – first, how to blend traffic and conversion data to reduce the number of dimensions to X, Y. We suggest using something we call an inverse conversion, which is effectively an index combining how many SKU visits you need to have to get a sale.
 Once you have this, compare it with margins, revenue, categories growth, and everything else.
 This is game-changing when it comes to insights.